lolandese/lolandese.github.com/terms.md

 ## Training

-Training programs are custom made and done on location company in-house.
+Training programs are custom made and given on your location (company in-house).
 The normal daily rate applies plus expenses.
 It takes two days of preparation for each training day plus an additional two days for travelling.

-Preliminary software download, install instructions and training material are to be made available to participants prior to the course acoording my instructions.
+Preliminary software download, install instructions and training material are to be made available to participants prior to the course according my instructions.

 ## My daily rate